 Another one of the most used Triumph Speed Triple accessories is the Smart Turn System (STS).
 The system will sense when you stop with a turn and will automatically cancel the turning signals.
 With this, you won’t have to ride for miles with your turn signals on.
 To point out, this module is an absolute requirement for your ride if you are going to use Speed Triple’s immense manoeuvrability to make hairpin turns.

-If you would like to find out if the systems are compatible with your motorcycle you can easily fill in the form below and find out:
+If you would like to find out if the SBM and ST are compatible with your motorcycle you can easily fill in the form below and find out:

 Overall, the Triumph Speed Triple S and RS are quite distinct speed machines.
 In a world where racing bikes are constantly turning heftier, these models can really stand out from the crowd and pose their individuality, while it doesn’t take an inch away from the styling factor.
 The Speed Triple may not be a bike that one would use for longer rides.
 These are meant to be highly controlled, powerful, and lightweight vehicles, but that also does not mean that the Speed Triple will not be able to perform longer riding missions.